21+ Best Craft Breweries on the Oregon Coast: Guide

 If you love this content, please share it!

 Beach and beer belong together.
 Thankfully, there is a vibrant community of breweries on the Oregon Coast.
-In this post I’ll guide you through each of the craft breweries of the Oregon Coast, starting from the Redwoods and driving north to the Columbia.
+In this post I’ll guide you through the best breweries on the Oregon Coast, going from Southern Oregon to the North Coast.

 My wife and six children smile while seated on or around a couch at Chetco Brewing Company.
 Chetco is one of several craft breweries Oregon Coast.